wilkamga/ai-multi-agent-presentation-builder/README.md

 Create draft presentations effortlessly with the power of AI.
 This project leverages multiple AI agents to collaboratively generate presentation content based on user input.

-This repository is designed for learning purposes, offering insights into the development and integration of multi-agent systems for automated content creation.
+This repository is designed for **learning purposes**, offering insights into the development and integration of multi-agent systems for automated content creation.

 ## Features